temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 title: Run your first Temporal application with the Python SDK
 id: run-your-first-app-tutorial-python
 sidebar_position: 2
-description: In this tutorial, you'll run your first Temporal app using the Go SDK and explore Workflows, Activities, Task Queues, and compensating transactions.
+description: In this tutorial, you'll run your first Temporal app using the Python SDK and explore Workflows, Activities, Task Queues, and compensating transactions.
 Then you'll see how Temporal recovers from failures.
 keywords: [python, temporal, sdk, tutorial, example, workflow, worker, getting started, errors, failures, activity, temporal application, compensating transactions]
 tags: [Python, SDK]
 last_update: